On a wild day in MLB, the Yankees and Red Sox survive a chaotic storm

 The Yankees did stumble, in a manner of speaking, when shortstop Gio Urshela hurtled toward the visitors’ dugout in pursuit of a pop-up, then fell down the stairs at full speed.
 He made the catch of the season in a scoreless game — the kind of play that always seems to become a pivot point on days like this.
 But the Yankees, who placed infielder DJ LeMahieu on the disabled list early Sunday, couldn’t afford to lose another infielder.
 And when Urshela left the game a few innings later, the Yankees still hadn’t scored.
 Their game with the Rays remained scoreless into the bottom of the ninth.

 The Red Sox couldn’t afford to lose anyone, either, but shortly after Urshela tumbled in New York, Martinez was met by trainers on his way out to right field in Washington.
 Were the game being played in an AL ballpark, like most Red Sox games, Martinez would probably have been serving as the designated hitter.
 But because the Red Sox ended their season in a NL park, he had to play the outfield.
-Martinez stayed in the game, but was pinch hit for an inning later, a reminder of the wide range of details that can alter fates when the season funnels to one frantic afternoon.
+Martinez stayed in the game, but was pinch-hit for an inning later, a reminder of the wide range of details that can alter fates when the season funnels to one frantic afternoon.

 Details like those have influenced so many fates this season.
 Who knows what the Blue Jays might have been if they had been allowed to play a full slate of home games in Toronto instead of splitting time between Dunedin, Fla., and Buffalo, because of Canada’s coronavirus restrictions?

 Then again, who knows how many fewer home runs stars like Marcus Semien and Vladimir Guerrero Jr. might have hit this year if they hadn’t played in a cozy spring training stadium to start the season.
-Guerrero Jr. hit his 48th home run as the Blue Jays piled on the Orioles on Sunday afternoon.
+Guerrero Jr. hit his 48th homer as the Blue Jays piled on the Orioles on Sunday afternoon.
 He has shown no indications of needing any help.

 Coronavirus nearly undid the Red Sox, too.
-Beginning in late August, they endured the longest and most prolific covid-19 outbreak of any team this season, a reminder that their greatest weakness entering the postseason may be the fact that their team has not reached the 85 percent vaccination threshold at which teams relax virus protocols — and relax, somewhat, about the possibility of debilitating outbreaks.
+Beginning in late August, they endured the longest and most prolific outbreak of any team this season, a reminder that their greatest weakness entering the postseason may be the fact that their team has not reached the 85 percent vaccination threshold at which teams relax virus protocols — and relax, somewhat, about the possibility of debilitating outbreaks.

 But the Red Sox survived that outbreak in September, and they survived a four-run deficit Sunday.
 Even without Martinez, Boston staged a three-run rally in the seventh capped by an Alex Verdugo double that left Bogaerts and Devers skipping for joy around home plate.